dfastje/webappdemo/README.md

   in use on your computer, you will need to change the "server.port" line in the "application.properties" file.
   * "http://localhost:8090" will be left off of the URLs for now on.
-* Start the application as shown in the "ImportAndBuildingImgs" directory
+* Start the application as shown in the image in "ImportAndBuildingImgs" directory
 * Run the application: **"interview/montecarlo/{radius}/{numPoints}"**
   * {radius} is a positive, non-zero double.
   * {numPoints} is a positive, non-zero int.